checlams/old_website/_news/231005REpreprint.md

 description: New article
 ---

 A preprint on data-facilitated numerical framework for Richards equation to model water flow dynamics in soil is now [available on arXiv](https://arxiv.org/abs/2310.02806).
+The paper has been submitted to [Water Resources Research](https://agupubs.onlinelibrary.wiley.com/journal/19447973), the leading journal in hydrology and water resources.